farrerm/DrumMaster/README.md

 Dependencies: Ncurses (UI), Libsndfile (File I/O), PortMidi (midi), PortAudio (sample playback).

 Directions: download and install third party libraries.
-These libraries are not compatable with PulseAudio.
+These libraries are not compatible with PulseAudio.
 If you are running PulseAudio for Linux, you will need to turn it off.
 Sample paths are hardcoded.
 Drum machine is configured for Linux 32 bit machine.

 Have fun!